Well-posedness of stochastic continuity equations on Riemannian manifolds: Background material

 \section{Background material}

 In an attempt to make the paper more self-contained and fix relevant notation, we briefly review some basic aspects of differential geometry and stochastic analysis.
-For unexplained terminology and basic results concerning the target equation \eqref{eq:target}, we refer to the work \cite{GK}.
+For unexplained terminology and rudimentary results concerning the target equation \eqref{eq:target}, we refer to \cite{GK}.